gustafholst/MQTTBroker/readme.md

 # MQTTbroker

-A simple MQTT broker implemented using RxJava.
+A simple MQTT broker implemented using RxJava as project assignment in course DT070A IoT Protocols.
 Only the most basic functionality is implemented.
 On the todo list:
  - Session management
  - QoS > 0
  - topic filtering

 ## Flow of an incoming connection request
 MQTTBroker::listenForIncomingConnectionRequests accepts new conections on the server socket and sends